Iowa farmers could reduce input costs by evaluating nitrogen application rates, an ISA study shows. (Photo: Joseph L. Murphy/Iowa Soybean Association)

-Completed during the 2018 cropping season, the study found that the overall nitrogen- per-acre target among the 20 participants for corn following soybeans averaged 173.65 pounds of nitrogen per acre.
-This is 40.65 pounds per acre more than the Maximum Return to Nitrogen Rate (MRTN) referenced in the Iowa Nutrient Reduction Strategy and 33.65 pounds per acre over the current updated online MRTN calculator.
+Completed during the 2018 cropping season, the study found that the overall nitrogen- per-acre target among the participants for corn following soybeans averaged 173.65 pounds of nitrogen per acre.
+This is 40.65 pounds per acre more than the Maximum Return to Nitrogen Rate (MRTN) limits included in the Iowa Nutrient Reduction Strategy and 33.65 pounds per acre over the current online MRTN calculator.

 Based on the estimates in the Iowa Nutrient Reduction Strategy, there are 17.1 million acres of crops in a corn-soybean rotation and 3.9 million acres in a continuous corn rotation in Iowa.
 If half of the corn-soybean rotation is planted to corn in any year, reducing nitrogen application to the MRTN would save Iowa farmers between $59 million and $98.5 million based on assumptions about the nitrogen price, form, rate and acres applied.

 ISA Director of Agronomy Scott Nelson said the study shows there is room for improvement when it comes to nitrogen use.

 “Rates of application for nitrogen are important, both for optimizing farm input investments and for minimizing nitrate runoff into waterways,” Nelson said.

 Reinbeck-area farmer Jack Boyer, a participant in the study, said he’s on the low end of nitrogen application.